coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * Git Branch -d "Branch to be deleted"
   (Local)

+There are two scenarios worth talking about at this time
+1. A simple branch and merge without conflicts
+2. A complex merge with a conflict to be resolved

+Starting scenario
+* A master branch with 2 files
+* File one: README.md with one line of text
+* File two: Tutorial.ps1 with one line of text
+* Work in VSCode with a PS terminal and Tutotial.ps1 open

+Now from the Terminal Window
+* `git branch branch1` to create a brachen(I try not to use capital letters)
+* `git branch` to list the branches.
+The current branch will be marked with '*'
+* `git checkout branch1` Note that the PS prompt and the indicate in the lower left corner of the VSCode window changes
+* Add some content Tutorial.ps1
+* Save the file
+* In the Terminal:
+  * `git add .`
+  * `git commit -m "branch1 first commit"`
+  * `git log --oneline` inspect the output
+  * `git checkout master` notice how the new content in Tutorial.ps1 dissapeas.
+It only exists in branch1.
+There is a bit of magic going on here.
+As branches are checked out, the files in repository change.
+Open them in notepad outside of VSCode as you cycle through differnt brnaches.
+The content will change with the branch checked out
+  * `git merge branch1` The new content reappears.
+It has been merged into the master branch.

+In the next scenario, we will create yet another branch and edit the README file from both (non-master) branches

-### Branches
+Branches Notes:
-In the case where there are uncommitted changes when switching to another branch, Git will try to merge them  into the target branch.
+* In the case where there are uncommitted changes when switching to another branch, Git will try to merge them  into the target branch.
 If the changes are incompatible, use –f to force the change.

-Best Practice: Switch branches only when working directory is clean
+* Best Practice: Switch branches only when working directory is clean

-### Merging
+Merging Notes:
-When a merge is initiated, but there are conflicts, Git is in 'MERGING'  mode Open the file at that moment in an editor and there will be Git entries to show where the conflicts exist Resolve these, stage, and commit
+* When a merge is initiated, but there are conflicts, Git is in 'MERGING'  mode
+* Open the file at that moment in an editor and there will be Git entries to show where the conflicts exist
+* Resolve these, stage, and commit

 ## Remote Commands:
 * Git push -u origin master